BasileBux/Kenzan/README.md

 ## Fallback font

-As fallback font, I chose the [Geist mono font](https://vercel.com/font).
+As fallback font, I chose the [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
 I do not own the font in any way.
 The font is licensed under the SIL Open Font License.
-For more information, you can find the font and license in the [/fonts/GeistMono/](https://github.com/BasileBux/Kenzan/blob/main/fonts/GeistMono/) folder.
+For more information, you can find the font and license in the [/fonts/JetBrainsMono/](https://github.com/BasileBux/Kenzan/blob/main/fonts/JetBrainsMono/) folder.

 ### Supported language syntax highlighting